maliput/maliput_documentation/docs/overview.rst

 In `maliput` the rules have the following properties:

-* `severity`: A non-negative quantity that specifies the level of enforcement.
 * `zone`: the lane route where the rule applies.
 * `type`: user defined rule types: speed-limit rule, right-of-way rule, direction usage rule, vehicle usage rule, etc.
 * `states`: Each rule could be static (ie. it has one state) or dynamic (it has multiple states).
 The API supports having states that are either a discrete valued (which are named by string labels) or define a contiguous range of a quantity (a.k.a. `DiscreteValueRule` and `RangeValueRule`).
+Each state has the following properties:

+  * `severity`: A non-negative quantity that specifies the level of enforcement.
   * `related rules`: Holds groups of rules that are related to the one being described.
+  * `related unique ids`: Holds groups of related uniques ids typically used for traffic lights' bulb groups.

 The Rules API allows adding as rules and rule types as needed.